 Often used in couples therapy for fear of intimacy, EFT helps individuals express emotions more openly and fosters secure attachments in relationships.
 This method can work no matter the causes of a fear of intimacy, even if each couple member has a different reason.

-For those who experience physical reactions (like anxiety or shutting down), somatic therapy for fear of intimacy helps process stored trauma in the body and build comfort with closeness.
+For those who experience physical reactions (like anxiety or shutting down), somatic awareness for fear of intimacy helps process stored trauma in the body and build comfort with closeness.
 It is thus an effective way to overcome a fear of intimacy in many people.

 Hearing others’ experiences and sharing your struggles in a supportive setting can reduce shame and foster growth, helping you overcome a fear of intimacy in a safe environment.